First Year Students & Families

 This account is available for every student at Dartmouth.
 It is prepared on the system with a zero balance, and is intended to be pre-funded.
 Like a debit card, the balance will decline with each use.
 The account can be used for on-campus purchases such as laundry, vending, printing, event tickets, and computer supplies.
 It is available from the moment a student receives their ID card.
 It has a nominal overdraft protection limit where the account can acquire an owed balance up to negative $100.00 before it will stop accepting transactions.
 Students may use the account in the negative, but this practice is discouraged.

 We invite students and their families to make a preliminary deposit to start out the Discretionary account.
-To do so, please see the resources section in this email, below.
+For information on how to do so, please visit our information page about the GET Funds resource.
 Continued deposits can be made at any time throughout the term/year.
 Any positive balance rolls over from term to term.

 Every undergraduate student is enrolled in a meal plan while studying at Dartmouth or living in Dartmouth housing.
 Your Dartmouth ID Card enables you to use your dining plan at the various on-campus dining facilities.